nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Adds an order for medicine.

-* The date parameter is optional, if there is no input for date, MediVault will set it as the date you added in the order.
+Adds an order for a stock.

-    * Assuming you place an order on 21 October 2021:
+> :information_source: Note:
-        * `addorder n/panadol q/150 d/21-10-2021` is the same as `addorder n/panadol q/150`
+> * The date parameter is optional, MediVault will set it as the date you added in the order if the parameter is omitted.
-* If the order quantity exceeds the maximum stock quantity allowed, you are unable to add that order.
+> * If the order quantity exceeds the maximum stock quantity allowed, you are unable to add the order.

 Format: `addorder n/NAME q/QUANTITY {d/DATE}`